Port reception facilities

 THETIS-EU contains a module to record and exchange information on the results of inspections mandated by the Directive on port reception facilities.

-Moreover, to promote an harmonised approach to PRF ship inspections, EMSA drafted a non-binding guidance document under the previous Port Reception Facilities Directive (2000/59/EC), which can be accessed here: Guidance for Ship Inspections under the Port Reception Facilities Directive (Directive 2000/59/EC).
-EMSA is currently preparing an updated version for the new Directive, in collaboration with the Member States.
+Moreover, to promote an harmonised approach to PRF ship inspections, EMSA drafted a non-binding guidance document under the Port Reception Facilities Directive (EU) 2019/883, which can be accessed here: Guidance for Ship Inspections under the Port Reception Facilities Directive.
+Directive (EU) 2019/883.

 The Agency also conducts visits to Member States concerning the PRF Directives.
 The cycle for the new Directive has not yet been initiated, but the list visits under the previous Directive can be accessed here.